exercism/blog/posts/coding-intentionally-in-bash-grains.md

 bc <<< "ibase=2;1111111111111111111111111111111111111111111111111111111111111111"
 ```

 More intentional, because it more closely matches what the problem gives us.
-But, with it being so long and with us not speaking robot, a long, essentially uncountable string of 1's is maybe not an improvement.
+But, we don't speak robot.
+A long, essentially uncountable string of 1's is maybe not an improvement.

 ### Second option: the brute-force calculation